LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 The examples in this section illustrate various features of the ``RAJA::kernel`` API used to execute nested loop kernels.
 It describes how to construct kernel execution policies, use different view types and tiling mechanisms to transform loop patterns.
-More informatrion can be found in :ref:`loop_elements-kernel-label`.
+More information can be found in :ref:`loop_elements-kernel-label`.

 .. toctree::